syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Add the certificate to the collection collection.Add(certificate)
-'Validate all signatures in loaded PDF document and get the list of validation result Dim results As List<PdfSignatureValidationResult>
-Dim isValid As Boolean = loadedDocument.Form.Fields.ValidateSignatures(collection, out results)
+'Validate all signatures in loaded PDF document and get the list of validation result Dim results As List(Of PdfSignatureValidationResult) Dim isValid As Boolean = loadedDocument.Form.Fields.ValidateSignatures(collection, results)

 'Close the document
 loadedDocument.Close(true)